Customer Care Associates: Why Hiring More Won't Fix Support

 Write Canonical Responses

-After (canonical answer): "Standard orders ship within 24 hours via USPS Priority Mail (3-5 business days).
-Track your order here: [link].
-If tracking hasn't updated after 5 business days, our customer care team will investigate immediately."
+"Standard orders ship within 24 hours via USPS Priority Mail (3-5 business days).
+Track your order here: link.
+If tracking hasn't updated after 5 business days, our team will investigate immediately."

 Every automated answer needs clear handoff points to customer care associates: